 RELATED CONTENT: Find out more and see our classic VW campervan gallery

-Buying a panel van then converting it into a camper has become more popular over the last few years but we wouldn’t say it’s easy; far from it.
+Buying a panel van then converting it into a campervan has become more popular over the last few years.

 Although many van-lifers do convert their own vans, there are specialist companies who can do it for you but these, as you can imagine, are expensive.
 You can buy yourself a van then spend as much again – if not more – paying someone to convert it for you.

-If you are going down the DIY route, check out two campervan conversion resources we recommend that will help guide you every step of the way.
+If you are going down the DIY route, check out the campervan conversion resources we recommend that will help guide you every step of the way.